-As requested, the subsurface conditions were explored with two (2) soil test borings drilled to depths ranging from 25 to 50 feet below the existing ground surface.
-The number and depth of the borings were determined CSRS and One Acadiana.
-The locations of the borings were determined by SITE Engineering, Inc. and verified by CSRS and One Acadiana.
-The borings were located on the subject site by a representative of SITE Engineering using a surveyor's wheel and based on an aerial photograph provided by One Acadiana.
-The approximate location of each boring can be seen on the Boring Location Diagram included in the appendix of this report.
+The subsurface conditions were explored with two (2) soil test borings drilled to depths of 25 feet and 50 feet below the existing ground surface.
+The number and depths of the borings were determined CSRS and One Acadiana.
+The locations of the borings were determined by SITE Engineering, Inc. The borings were located on the subject site by a representative of SITE Engineering using a surveyor's wheel and based on an aerial photograph provided by One Acadiana.
+The approximate location of each boring can be seen on the Boring Location Diagram included in the Appendix of this report.

 The borings were advanced utilizing continuous flight auger and wet rotary drilling techniques.
 Soil samples were obtained continuously in the upper ten feet of the borings and on five-foot centers thereafter to the boring completion depths.
 Drilling and sampling methods were accomplished in general accordance with ASTM procedures.
-Upon completion of the drilling and delayed groundwater readings, where applicable, the borings were plugged and abandoned in accordance with the regulations of the Louisiana Department of Natural Resources.
+Upon completion of the drilling, the borings were plugged and abandoned in accordance with the regulations of the Louisiana Department of Natural Resources.